Rent to Own 101

 A rent-to-own arrangement can be effective way for some aspiring homeowners to purchase a house.(Getty Images)

 If you're looking to buy a house but your credit has taken a beating, you may want to consider a rent-to-own home.

-With a rent-to-own contract, there is a two-step process: First, you'll rent a house with a standard lease agreement for a period of time, with some of your monthly payment going toward an eventual down payment.
-Then, once the lease expires, you'll have the option to purchase the property.
+It's exactly what it sounds like.
+A rent-to-own property is a house that you start off renting, with the option to buy it later.
+It's a two-step process.
+First, you rent a house with a lease agreement for a period of time, with some of your monthly payment going toward an eventual down payment.
+Once the lease expires, you'll have the option to purchase the property.

 Here's a primer on how rent-to-own deals work and potential risks to be wary of before you commit.

 In a rent-to-own contract, individual homeowners typically enter an agreement with a real estate company for three years, with the option to extend a lease contract for four additional years.
 After those three years (or seven if you extend the contract), you wouldn't be making rent payments to your landlord but making payments to a mortgage lender.

 A rent-to-own contract will include a lot of numbers, like your rent payment, the length of your lease, the time you have to buy the home, how much you will pay for the home when you've made the last rent payment and when you've made the last mortgage payment, potential rent credits and an option fee.

 The option fee is often between 2.5% and 7% of the purchase price of the home and is required before you move in (it's sometimes referred to as option money or option consideration).
 It's generally nonrefundable.

 A rent credit is extra money you pay on top of the monthly rent.
 That extra money goes toward your eventual down payment to buy the house.